DerekSelander/dsdump/docs/index.md

 *Even though a program's base address might change around when it's loaded into memory, the virtual addresses that are referenced in the image will never change on disk*.

+<a name="the_symbol_table"></a>
+## Symbol Table

+The symbol table plays an immensily important role of declaring what symbols it implements (read: C/C++/Obj-C/Swfit/whatever methods/functions/code/declarations/variables) as well as what symbols it relies upon for that image to function.

+     cmd LC_SYMTAB
+            cmd LC_DYSYMTAB

 ### LC_SOURCE_VERSION